 “I am a chain smoker.
 Convince me to stop smoking.”
 This could be one of the role-playing questions that you may get asked during your multiple mini-interviews (MMI) if you have applied for medicine, dentistry or other related undergraduate degree courses in the UK.
 A new style of interviewing, developed by McMaster in 2002, the MMI is a practical assessment which allows you to demonstrate what you are capable of in a series of tasking stations.
 During the MMI, you will walk around the circuit to different scoring stations where you will spend approximately five to 10 minutes per activity.
 Usually, there are six to 12 stations, however, the number of stations varies for each college.
-There are several universities that use the MMI in the UK, some of which include the University of Manchester, King’s College London and the University of Bristol.
+Several universities use the MMI in the UK, including the University of Manchester, King’s College London and the University of Bristol.

-Generally, the questions asked to assess one of the following competencies, which are defined by the General Medical Council’s Publication, Tomorrow’s Doctors:
+Generally, multiple mini-interviews ask questions to assess one of the following competencies, which are defined by the General Medical Council’s Publication, Tomorrow’s Doctors:

 - Academic ability and intellect